Suarez shuts down Braves, Phils win series opener after Harper's early exit

 A few hours before first pitch, Aaron Nola stopped just short of the Phillies’ dugout steps and discussed his right ankle sprain with reporters.

-Nola threw what Phillies manager Rob Thomson called a “touch and feel” bullpen session Tuesday — lower intensity and lower volume than a usual bullpen, but Nola’s first time on the mound since being placed on the 15-day injured list.
+Nola threw what Thomson called a “touch and feel” bullpen session Tuesday — lower intensity and lower volume than a usual bullpen, but Nola’s first time on the mound since being placed on the 15-day injured list.

 Nola said he continued to feel “a little bit” of discomfort with “certain movements.”
 Though he hopes to ramp up further Thursday, Nola said he thinks he’ll “probably” need a rehab assignment before returning.